elinamren/kids-routine/README.md

 ## About

-Finish your tasks during the day in a fin way earning stars.
+Finish your tasks during the day in a fun way earning stars.
 This is my individual school project at Hyper Island.
 A 8 weeks long developing process.

 ### Demo